tpolyak/Sharp-Architecture/README.txt

 Perform the following command in GitBash:

-git clone git@github.com:sharparchitecture/Sharp-Architecture.git
+$ git clone git@github.com:sharparchitecture/Sharp-Architecture.git
-git checkout -b develop origin/develop git submodule init git submodule update
+$ git submodule init
+$ git submodule update

 Now you should have the latest development branch of SA 2.0 and submodules.